It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 Other Ways To Charge A Car Battery

 If your car starts, just drive it.
 The alternator should recharge the battery if you follow the steps mentioned above.
-If you regularly complete short journeys (see the next section), go for a longer drive once per week.
+If you frequently complete short journeys (see the next section), go for an extended drive once per week.

 Your car could sit stationary for weeks at a time – Covid lockdowns, for example.
 Removing your battery and connecting it to a trickle charger will keep it in the best possible health.